awsdocs/amazon-s3-userguide/doc_source/list-obj-version-enabled-bucket.md

 **Note**
 The following examples also work with a bucket that isn't versioning\-enabled, or for objects that don't have individual versions\.
 In those cases, Amazon S3 returns the object listing with a version ID of `null`\.

- For information about using other AWS SDKs, see [Sample Code and Libraries](https://aws.amazon.com/code/)\.
+ For information about using other AWS SDKs, see the [AWS Developer Center](https://aws.amazon.com/code/)\.

 ------
 #### [ Java ]